Question: What different trigger functions are available?

 Question: How can I make this unit louder?

-You could get any of our amplifiers or amplifier kits to use with this unit - or use the 1/8" line out to plug into a set of powered speakers or amplifiers.
+Use the 1/8" line out to plug into a set of powered speakers or amplifiers.
+Here is one example:

 Question: How do I record 300 seconds at 16k?